kossnocorp/typesaurus/README.md

 _Note that Typesaurus requires `firebase` package to work in the web environment and `firebase-admin` to work in Node.js.
 These packages aren't listed as dependencies, so that they won't install automatically along with the Typesaurus package._

+## Configuration

+Typesaurus does not require additional configuration, however **when using with ESM-enabled bundler, you should transpile `node_modules`**.
+TypeScript preserves many modern languages features when it compiles to ESM code.
+So if you have to support older browsers, use Babel to process the dependencies code

 ## Get started

 ### Initialization